renderedtext/semaphore-docs-new/source/docs/build-sequence.md

 When the GitHub webhook hits Semaphore, your repository is initialized to the specified revision.

-Caching vendor and bundle directories.
-For more information, please see [this page](docs/caching-between-builds.html).
+Your repository along with its dependencies will, in most cases, be retrieved from cache.
+For more information, please see [this page](/docs/caching-between-builds.html).

 ### Start build VM